phpvms/docs/docs/acars/configmaps.md

 Since developers often use custom offsets or datarefs, and not the defaults, having configmaps allows you to map an aircraft feature (landing lights, etc) to a "feature", which tells ACARS where to read the data for those features.
 They're stored in the `configmaps` directory.

 :::note
 Config maps are now only for FSX/P3D or X-Plane.
+A lot of developers use the default offsets or datarefs, so it may not be required to change anything
 :::

+If you create a configmap for an aircraft, please let me know, I can include it in ACARS to be distributed out.
+That would be much appreciated!

 ## Anatomy of a ConfigMap